Roman Gods, Rituals, and Omens

 | Lightning/Thunder | A bolt of lightning or sudden, loud thunder. | High Omen.
 Jupiter has spoken.
 All public business must halt for the day. |

-The Religious Backbone of Venusia Magna: The interpretation of omens and the performance of public ritual often fall to the most powerful citizens.
-To understand who governs the state religion and where the key altars are located, please consult the City Charter and our Social Structure Guide.
-These practices reinforce the Roman social structure and your character’s place within it.
+The interpretation of omens and the performance of public rituals often fall to the most powerful citizens in the city.
+To understand who governs the state religion and where the key altars sit, please consult the City Charter and our Social Structure Guide.
+These practices actively reinforce the hierarchy of the Empire.